mendersoftware/mender-docs/03.Devices/03.Debian-family/02.Bootloader-support/docs.md

     category: docs
 ---

-Currently the [Mender conversion scripts](https://github.com/mendersoftware/mender-conversion-tools) use a modified U-Boot for Raspbian and GRUB for Debian on Beaglebone.
+Currently [mender-convert](https://github.com/mendersoftware/mender-conversion-tools) uses a modified U-Boot for Raspbian and an unmodified GRUB for Debian on Beaglebone.
 Choosing a different bootloader is not supported.

 These scripts require bootloader installation after repartitioning of original system image.
 To install the correct bootloader, execute the following: